juhibansal/jb-log-analytics/README.md

 - Used distributed systems with RDDs and Dataframes to develop highly scalable solutions.

-- Ran a test on 1.5M lines of user information with a run-time of less than 5mins.
-Due to the restriction of Git, I have tested the code on GBs of data from EdGAR Location, typically it takes around 15-20mins in processing.
+- Ran a test on 50000K lines of user information with a run-time of less than 1mins.
+Due to the restriction of Git I could not upload larger sample size, I have tested the code on GBs of data from EdGAR Location, typically it takes around 10-15mins in processing.

 - I have spent around 3 hours building the solution